basilesportif/gall-guide/guide-docs/scry.md

 `@uvI` is the aura for a hash (of a file), and `dir` is a map of `knot`s representing `path`s or directories.
 This type is used by Clay for returning files/directories, and by Gall apps (such as `%group-store`) for returning all group paths in the store.

 ### Using `.^`
 The first argument to `.^` is a mold used to cast the response.
-For `y` queries, this should be `arch`.
+For `y` queries, this will usually be `arch`.
 For `x` ones, you generally put mark `noun` at the end of the path, and then cast with a mold that you know will work for the data inside the produced `vase`.
 We'll see examples of how to figure this out below.

 ### Example Dojo Queries
 Since some of these queries are sent to `%group-store`, we need to add a dummy group so that they'll return data: